thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 Now these prophecies were either given by inspiration of God or the prophets just wrote them as they thought they should be.
-In such a case the prophets had just one chance in 10<sup>17</sup> of having them come true in any man, but they all came true in Christ! **This means that the fulfillment of these eight prophecies alone proves that God inspired the writing of these prophecies to such absolute definiteness.**
+In such a case the prophets had just one chance in 10<sup>17</sup> of having them come true in any man, but they all came true in Christ! **This means that the fulfilment of these eight prophecies alone proves that God inspired the writing of these prophecies to such absolute definiteness.**

 :::